AlisonYao/HCDS-Bechdel-Test-Final-Project/README.md

    Code for API usage is in the notebook `Data/Bechdel_api.ipynb`.

-   I have also put this dataset on [Kaggle](https://www.kaggle.com/alisonyao/movie-bechdel-test-scores).
+   Detailed explanation and active discussion about this dataset can be found on [Kaggle](https://www.kaggle.com/alisonyao/movie-bechdel-test-scores).

 2. [Crew & Cast Gender data](https://www.kaggle.com/rounakbanik/the-movies-dataset?select=credits.csv) from Kaggle: